Automating serverless workflows with Amazon EventBridge

 What is Amazon EventBridge?

 Amazon EventBridge is a serverless bus that makes it easy to connect application data, integrated Software as a Service (SaaS) applications, and Amazon Web Services (AWS).

-Let's address some basic questions.
+Let's address few basic questions.
 What are the new features introduced with Amazon EventBridge?
 How is the functionality different from CloudWatch Events?
 Read along to know more.

 Amazon EventBridge vs. CloudWatch Events

 Amazon EventBridge was released to facilitate the integration of SaaS platforms with AWS services.
 What makes EventBridge beneficial is its support for custom events.
 CloudWatch Events does not integrate with SaaS applications and only supports default functions.

 Alert-driven business logic